Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Nonce@Once on a modern smartphone

 \subsubsection{Scheduling investigation}

 Without the scheduling constraints of the previous case study, the first challenge is to understand where the cryptographic operation is scheduled.
-First, we analyze the photon emission, which we also used to locate individual \acp{cpu}, in order to obtain information about the scheduling behavior.
-During this analysis, the phone is fully charged and connected to power.
+First, we analyzed the photon emission, which we also used to locate individual \acp{cpu}, in order to obtain information about the scheduling behavior.
+During this analysis, the phone was fully charged and connected to power.
 Our main findings are that the device utilizes one of the A77 \acp{cpu} for Android's background tasks.
 Individual native processes with computation times below \SI{1}{\second} are executed on the same core.
 It is unclear why the system utilizes a performance core instead of an energy-optimized \ac{cpu} for this minimal load, but the full-charge status and connection to a power supply might be the cause for this.
-For longer processes, we observe that an additional core, mostly one of the A55 \acp{cpu}, is used.
-Further, we investigate the impact of Android apps, the load introduced by handling touch events, and the scheduling of our target app with native OpenSSL code.
-We observe that an Android app, even if idle, causes increased activity on three A55 and one A77 \acp{cpu}.
-Handling touch events further increases the activity on A55 \acp{cpu}, however we cannot make any statements about where cryptographic operations triggered by a touch event are scheduled.
+For longer processes, we observed that an additional core, mostly one of the A55 \acp{cpu}, was used.
+Further, we investigated the impact of Android apps, the load introduced by handling touch events, and the scheduling of our target app with native OpenSSL code.
+We observed that an Android app, even if idle, caused increased activity on three A55 and one A77 \acp{cpu}.
+Handling touch events further increased the activity on A55 \acp{cpu}, however we cannot make any statements about where cryptographic operations triggered by a touch event are scheduled.